karlospn/building-a-dotnet-news-aggregator-site/README.md

 The site is automatically updated every 3 hours with the latest news from various RSS feeds.

+There is also a lot of interesting .NET content in Youtube, that's why this site also contains a videos section.
+This section is automatically updated once every day at 07:15 AM (UTC) with the videos posted the day before.

 # **Contribute**

 Do you create content related to .NET?
 We're thrilled to welcome you!